byuweb/style-guide/specs/theme/header.md

 ## General Layout

 The site header spans the width of the user's viewport and is 55 pixels tall.
-The background is navy, and text is white.
+The background is {% include color.html color='navy' %}, and text is white.

 On the left side of the header is a white version of the [BYU institutional monogram](https://identity.byu.edu/institutional/logos/monogram/) followed by the site-specific title and a subtitle or supertitle.